robinhood/faust/docs/playbooks/leaderelection.rst

     :local:
     :depth: 2

-Faust can be used for long running applications that need to distribute some periodic work across a cluster of machines.
-A common pattern for such applications is to elect one of the workers as a Leader, which distributes the periodic task across the cluster of machines.
+Faust processes streams of data forming pipelines.
+Sometimes steps in the pipeline require synchronization, but instead of using mutexes, a better solution is to have one of the workers elected as the leader.

 An example of such an application is a news crawler.
-We can elect one of the workers to be the leader, which queues up the different sources to crawl.
-Then the different queued up sources could be crawled by the cluster of machines in parallel.
+We can elect one of the workers to be the leader, and the leader maintains all subscriptions (the sources to crawl), then periodically tells the other workers in the cluster to process them.

-In this playbook we will go over a very simple example in which we will elect one of our workers as the leader.
-This leader will then periodically send out random greetings to be printed out by the available workers.
+To demonstrate this we implement a straightforward example where we elect one of our workers as the leader.
+This leader then periodically send out random greetings to be printed out by available workers.

 Application
 -----------

-As we did in the :ref:`playbooks-pageviews` tutorial, we first define our application.
-Let's create a module named :file:`leader.py` and define the application:
+As we did in the :ref:`playbooks-pageviews` tutorial, we first define your application.

+Create a module named :file:`leader.py`:

 .. sourcecode:: python